 ii.
 In light of the broader context in this chapter, these words of Jesus should be understood as having primary application to those who see the abomination of desolation in the very last days, during the great tribulation - events that are yet to occur.

 iii.
-Yet, there is no doubt that in some ways the catastrophe that came upon Judea and especially Jerusalem in a.d.
+Yet there is no doubt that in some ways the catastrophe that came upon Judea and especially Jerusalem in a.d.
 70 was a prefiguring of that future event; an imperfect foreshadow of the ultimate fulfillment.
 For this reason, virtually all the Christians fled Jerusalem and Judea in the years leading up to a.d.
-70, when the Roman armies arrived in the area intent on putting down the Jewish rebellion in Roman province of Palestine.
+70, when the Roman armies arrived in the area intent on putting down the Jewish rebellion in the Roman province of Palestine.

 iv.
 "There is reasonably good tradition that Christians abandoned the city, perhaps in a.d.
 68, about halfway through the siege."
 (Carson)